purnendussr/Tranzr/README.md

-Tranzr — Fault-Tolerant File Transfer Backend
+Tranzr

-Tranzr is a fault-tolerant backend system designed for reliable large file transfers.
+Tranzr is a  backend system designed for reliable large file transfers.
-It supports chunked uploads, resumable transfers, integrity verification, and secure shareable download links.
+It supports chunked uploads, resumable transfers,  and secure shareable download links.

-Built to simulate how real-world systems like Google Drive, Dropbox, and WeTransfer handle large file delivery at scale.

 🧠 Problem It Solves